Linuxfabrik/monitoring-plugins/check-plugins/mysql-health/README.md

 * WARN if the overall health score is at or below `--warning` (default: `70:`, alerts below 70).
 * CRIT if the score is at or below `--critical` (default: `50:`, alerts below 50).
-* Defaults match mysqltuner v2.8.41's colour-coding (yellow zone below 80, red zone below 50; we use 70 as WARN to surface degradation slightly earlier).
+* Defaults match mysqltuner's colour-coding (yellow zone below 80, red zone below 50; we use 70 as WARN to surface degradation slightly earlier).
 * Both `--warning` and `--critical` accept Nagios range expressions, see [THRESHOLDS.md](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/THRESHOLDS.md).
 * `--always-ok` suppresses all alerts and always returns OK.